fladd/stress-nf/PITCHME.md

 ---

+## What neurofeedback signal?

++++

 ### Original plan (ERC proposal)
-- Develop a neurofeedback algorithm  sensitive  to  individual  “fingerprints”  of  neural  responses  to  stressors
+**Develop neurofeedback algorithm  sensitive  to  individual  “fingerprints”  of  neural  responses  to  stressors:**
-- By training  a classifier on individual patterns of neural activity elicited in response to a brief stressor  (anticipation of mild electrical  shock known  to  trigger  a  rapid  shift  towards  the  salience  network
+  - train classifier on individual patterns of neural activity elicited in response to brief stressor, known to trigger rapid shift towards salience network
-- The  set  of  weights resulting from classifier training can subsequently be used to combine activity patterns measured in real-time (in response to the same challenge) into a single score expressing the similarity of the current brain state to the  training  state
+  - set of weights resulting from classifier training can subsequently be used to combine activity patterns measured in real-time (in response to the same challenge) into a single score expressing the similarity of the current brain state to the training state

+---

 ### CAN-relevant rtfMRI-NF studies